gilliorem/philosophers/README.md

 That means that it is out of our control.

-For instance, if we create 2 threads in our program, #thread2 can run before #thread1 and, the next time the program run, the OS scheduler might decide to run #thread1 first...
+For instance, if we create 2 threads in our program, #thread2 can run before #thread1 and, the next time the program runs, the OS scheduler might decide to run #thread1 first...
 "I thought that programming was deterministic."
 You were wrong.